paigexx/paigexx/README.md

 I'm Paige, a builder and a maker.
 I love developing web3 applications that solve real world problems by providing thoughtful and creative solutions.

-🔭 I’m currently working on:  building dynamic onchain NFTs with SVGs! <br />
+🔭 I’m currently working on:  building dynamic onchain NFTs with SVG! <br />
 📫 How to reach me: <br />
 LinkedIn: linkedin.com/in/paigexx/<br />
 Discord: paigexx#5054 <br />